Ramp Up EV Sales by Understanding Buyers

 6 min to read

-From motorcycles to trucks, automakers are releasing innovative new electric vehicles, so it’s no surprise that consumer interest in EVs is at an all-time high.
-This rising demand for electric vehicles makes it more important than ever that dealerships understand their ideal EV buyer and how to make electric car purchases appealing to them.
+From motorcycles to trucks, automakers are releasing innovative new electric vehicles, so it’s no surprise that consumer interest in EVs has been steady.
+This makes it more important than ever that dealerships understand their ideal EV buyer and how to make electric and hybrid car purchases appealing to them.

 Are people buying new electric cars?

-Customer demand for EVs has significantly increased in both the new and used car market.
-In fact, 7% of total new car purchases in Q1 2023 were EVs.
+Customer demand for new EVs has slightly increased.
+This year, combined sales of hybrid, plug-in hybrid, and battery electric vehicles in the U.S. rose from 17.8% in the first quarter to 18.7% in the second quarter.
 Additionally, the U.S. Bureau of Labor Statistics projections say electric vehicles will make up nearly 40% of passenger car sales by 2030.

 What about used EVs?

 Much like new electric cars, interest in used EVs is steadily increasing.
-As of Q1 2023, the used EV market tripled
+The used EV market is projected to grow at a CAGR of over 31% between 2024 and 2029.

 Why do consumers want electric vehicles?